logzly. Precision Arms

 How to do it

-- Run a bore brush soaked in a mild solvent through the barrel a few times.
-A bronze brush works well for most steel barrels; avoid steel brushes on chrome‑lined barrels.
+2. Brush it out – Run a bronze bore brush soaked in a mild solvent through the bore a few times.
+If your barrel is chrome‑lined, stick with a nylon or bronze brush; steel brushes can scratch that lining.

-- Follow with a cleaning patch until it comes out clean.
-I like to use a patch that is slightly larger than the bore diameter so it wipes the edges.
+3. Patch it up – Push cleaning patches until they come out clean.
+I like a patch just a hair bigger than the bore so it wipes the edges as it passes.

 What the action does